 - Overall natural noise of the microphone.

-With small diaphragm microphones, will sound a bit more light and airy, due to the reduced mass which gives it a tendency to follow air disturbances.
+With SMALL diaphragm microphones, it will sound a bit more light and airy due to the reduced mass, allowing a tendency to follow air disturbances.

 Diaphragm Size of Blue Yeti and At2020

 As I’ve mentioned, the AT2020 has a smaller diaphragm.
 So, you can expect a LIGHTER and AIRY frequency response.